joao-frohlich/cpython/Doc/library/dis.rst

       transparent for forward jumps but needs to be taken into account when reasoning about backward jumps.

-   .. versionchanged:: 3.13
-      The output shows logical labels rather than instruction offsets for jump targets and exception handlers.
-The ``-O`` command line option and the ``show_offsets`` argument were added.

 Example: Given the function :func:`!myfunc`::

    def myfunc(alist):